fancyshon/UnityProject_FPSGame/README.md

 ## Theme

-- It's a FPS game made by Unity.
+- This is a FPS game made by Unity3D.

 - You're stuck in a city full of zombies, you need to find a way to the escape area.
 On the way to the area, there're lots of zombies.
 Try to **SURVIVE**.